HomeMarketingWhat is a Marketing Plan?

 Measure channel ROI religiously.
 Some channels generate leads cheaply but with low quality.
 Others cost more but deliver customers with higher lifetime value.
 Look beyond surface metrics.

-Implementation and Execution
+Implementation and execution

-Timeline Development
+Timeline development

-A marketing plan without a timeline is like a recipe without cooking times—you might end up with something edible, but probably not what you intended.
+A marketing plan without a timeline is like a recipe without cooking times.
+You might end up with something edible, but probably not what you intended.

-Team Roles and Responsibilities
+Team roles and responsibilities

 Clarity prevents chaos.
 When everyone knows their role, marketing runs smoothly.
-When responsibilities blur, things fall through cracks.
+When responsibilities blur, things fall through the cracks.

 Small teams require versatility.
 In startups, one person might handle social media, email marketing, and content creation.
 That’s fine, but prioritise ruthlessly.
 Better to excel at fewer things than fail at everything.